 The role of the LLEP Board members is:

-To make collective decisions to deliver our objectives and the outcomes set out in the Strategic Economic Plan (SEP).
+To make collective decisions to deliver our objectives and the outcomes as set out in the Economic Growth Strategy.

 To act as ambassadors for Leicester and Leicestershire at local, national and international levels.